 Before working at CAOCD, Rebeca was trained in Applied Behavioral Analysis (ABA) and worked with children with Autism before moving on to advance her training with individuals, couples and families at the Richstone Family Center.
 There, Rebeca became the lead group facilitator for Parent Support Groups, Mindfulness Groups, and Anger Management Groups and discovered a passion for working with anxiety disorders.

 Skilled in the use of Cognitive Behavioral Therapy (CBT), Mindfulness strategies and Exposure and Response Prevention (ERP), Rebeca has worked closely with Sheva to become specialized in the treatment of a variety of anxiety disorders including Body Focused Repetitive Behaviors (BFRB), Social Anxiety, Panic Disorder, Generalized Anxiety Disorder and Obsessive Compulsive Disorder (OCD.)
 She prides herself on developing a deep connection to her clients and creating the warm therapeutic relationship needed to achieve results.

 UC Santa Barbara: BA in Psychology; Minor in Applied Psychology

 Nicolette Kivlin, BA

-is studying Psychology and Human Behavior at the University of California, Irvine and hopes to continue her education to become a psychotherapist in the future.
+Is studying Psychology and Human Behavior at the University of California, Irvine and hopes to continue her education to become a psychotherapist in the future.
 Nicolette has traveled extensively and brings multicultural competency as well as a personal history with anxiety disorders to her work.
-As the first point of contact at the Center for Anxiety and OCD, Nicolette introduces clients to the therapeutic program and helps clients and their families navigate the often confusing process of choosing the program that is right for them.
+As the first point of contact at the Center for Anxiety and OCD, Nicolette introduces clients to the therapeutic program and helps clients and their families navigate the often confusing process of choosing the program and therapist that is right for them.